owachob/segmenteveryzircon/README.md

 Due to the nature of these machine learning models, segmenteveryzircon will likely not produce perfect results automatically.
 That is why the package includes a human-in-the-loop workflow to allow users to add and delete grains after the initial model output.

+## Getting Started

 ## License

-segmenteveryzircon is licensed under the [Apache License 2.0](https://github.com/owachob/segmenteveryzircon/blob/master/LICENSE.txt).
+segmenteveryzircon is licensed under the [Apache License 2.0](https://github.com/owachob/segmenteveryzircon/blob/main/LICENSE).